-The DIBS fosters the professional and institutional development of the Georgian MOD, promotes a common understanding of security and defence policy across government and civil society, and improves cooperation between Georgia’s security sector, regional countries NATO Allies and partners.
+The DIBS fosters the professional and institutional development of the Georgian Ministry of Defense (MOD), promotes a common understanding of security and defence policy across government and civil society, and improves cooperation between Georgia’s security sector, regional countries NATO Allies and partners.

-Governance in the Security Sector – The activities delivered by DIBS are aimed at enhancing the expertise and professionalism of the senior executive officials, representing the MOD and the security sector in order to improve the quality of governance and management in a wider security domain.
-Special importance in defence and security governance rests on increasing integrity, accountability, and transparency, and fostering the prevention of corruption risks.
+Governance in the Security Sector – The activities delivered by DIBS are aimed at enhancing the expertise and professionalism of the senior executive officials, representing the MOD and the security sector, in order to augment the quality of governance and management in a wider security domain.
+In this respect, special prominence is given to increasing integrity, accountability, and transparency, and fostering the prevention of corruption risks.

-Promote Understanding of Defence and Security Policy - The School will provide a forum for discussion and exchange of information in order to achieve a common understanding of security and defence policy issues among the Georgian MOD’s personnel, other governmental actors and civil society.
+Defence and Security Policy - The School provides the forum for discussions and information exchange, in order to develop a holistic understanding of security and defence policy among the Georgian MOD personnel, other government agencies, and the civil society.

-Promote Inter-Agency Understanding and Cooperation - DIBS fosters better cooperation among the governmental institutions of Georgia’s security sector, in particular the Ministry of Defence, the Ministry of Internal Affairs, the Ministry of Foreign Affairs, and the Security Council, by providing them with the space and opportunities for sharing information, networking, and cooperation.
+Inter-Agency Cooperation - DIBS fosters better cooperation among the government agencies representing Georgia’s security sector, in particular the Ministry of Defence, the Ministry of Internal Affairs, the Ministry of Foreign Affairs, and the Security Council, by providing them with the space and opportunities for sharing information, networking, and cooperation.

 National and International Cooperation - State security is a joint responsibility for the whole nation to bear.
 Therefore, the school provides the platform for discussions around defence security issues, and it commensurately engages the security service agencies and the representatives of the civil society (academic domain, experts, teachers, media representatives).